 So I emplore you to follow this guide step-by-step so that you get this right the first time.
 And on behalf of the Kali developers, I apologize for the extra steps.

 But if you’d rather skip the headache, Kali is not the only “hackers” OS.
 You can install Parrot Security OS which I even prefer over Kali because of these little nuances here and there.

 - Fix Installation Errors in Kali Linux 2020 Offline Installer & Install Guest Additions

 In other to reduce the frustration and install Kali Linux 2020 on VirtualBox in full offline mode you’ll need the following:

-- Download the VirtualBox binary for your operating system.
+- Download and install the VirtualBox binary for your operating system

-Now using the prerequisites listed above, we are going to create a guest VM, attach the Kali Linux ISO file you downloaded to the guest VM, and thereafter proceed to the actual installation of Kali on the guest VM.
+Now using the prerequisites listed above, we are going to create a guest virtual machine (VM), attach the Kali Linux ISO file you downloaded to it, and thereafter proceed to the actual installation.

 1. Launch VirtualBox and create a guest VM.

 Click “New” under the Tools menu to start creating a new virtual machine.

 Then click “Expert mode” on the bottom of the pop-up window.